alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 Here we'll use a bit of Cats: we can imagine these types as being wrapped in the *identity monad*, `Id[_]`.
 This is the monad that maps any value to itself, i.e. `id(a: A) = a`.

-So even if the callback code isn't wrapped in an explicit monad, the compiler can still assign the type parameter `OutMonad`.
+So even if the callback code isn't wrapped in an explicit monad, the compiler can still assign the type parameter `OutMonad`, by imagining it as `Id[_]`.

 So now we know what type our callback returns, let's actually call it inside the locking service.
 For now, assume we've already successfully acquired the locks, and we want to run the callback.